jsenv/core/readme.md

 Jsenv integrates naturally with standard html, css and js.
 It can be configured to work with React and JSX.

-# Jsenv iconic features

-- Make test files simple
-- Compiles only when mandatory
-- Great developer experience with explicit and coherent apis

-## Web standards used by jsenv

-Each standard listed in this section is potentially supported natively by the browser.
-When browser supports all of them, jsenv will use source files without modification.
-Otherwise, the files are compiled to be executable in the browser.

-- `<script type="module">`
-- `<script type="importmap">`
-- top level await
-- import.meta.url
-- dynamic imports
-- import assertions

 # Test runner overview

 Let's assume you want to test `countDogs` exported by _animals.js_ file.